makersacademy/chitter-challenge/README.md

 * RSpec unit testing
 * Capybara feature testing.

 I completed the app by following each user story above in order.
-I started by creating two databases, "chitter_test" and "chitter_development".
+I started by creating two databases, `chitter_test` and `chitter_development`.
 The test database was used for testing and uses a gem called `database_cleaner` to wipe the database after each test.
 The development database was for running the web app on a local server.
 The gem `data_mapper` is used to use basic SQL commands in the Ruby code.

 In the databases are two models: `User` and `Peep`.
 The User model contains the following properties:
 * id